polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/off-chain-workers.md

 Note that the results from off-chain workers are not subject to regular consensus.
 An on-chain verification mechanism (e.g. voting, averaging, checking sender signatures, or simply "trusting") should be implemented to determine what information gets into the chain.

-For more information on how to adopt off-chain workers into your next runtime development project, please refer to our [development guide](development/module/off-chain-workers.md).
+For more information on how to adopt off-chain workers into your next runtime development project, please refer to our [Development Guide](development/module/off-chain-workers.md).